Skip to main content

 WebSocket Protocol

-Connect to the AGG WebSocket API to receive live aggregated orderbook updates, public trades, JSON heartbeat events, and authenticated user events across connected venues.
+Connect to the AGG WebSocket API to receive live aggregated orderbook updates, public trades, cross-venue arbitrage-return updates, JSON heartbeat events, and authenticated user events across connected venues.

 wss://ws.agg.market/ws?appId=YOUR_APP_ID